selenaqian/moono/doc/DESIGN.md

 Config:
-   * The config package provides functionality for saving and loading in a game.The JavaToXML class encodes a game to an XML file and the XMLToJava class decodes an XML file back to an instance of GameModel.
+   * The config package provides functionality for saving and loading in a game.The JavaToXML class encodes a game to an XML file and the XMLToJava class decodes an XML file back to an instance of GameInfo.

 Game (Model and Controller):
    * The GameModel (in planning known as "GameInfo") interface allows the GameController to call actions that play a game, such as drawCard() and playCard().